-- 10. Address how the program will contextualize participant learning; as is best practice for adult learners. - 11.
-Describe successes and existing efforts in providing integrated education and training, and at what levels IET is being offered to participants.
+13. Describe successes and existing efforts in providing integrated education and training, as required for IELCE, and at what levels IET is being offered to ELA participants.
 Be sure to describe how each required component of IET is made available.
-Describe the rationale for targeting specific occupations and labor market data used. - 12.
-Provide details on specific career pathways used, and how those pathways are stackable and lead to industry-recognized-credentials.
-Include strategies for co-enrollment.
+Describe the rationale for targeting specific occupations and labor market data used.

+14. Provide details on the contents of each career pathway used, how basic skills will be contextualized within the career pathway and how those pathways are stackable and lead to industry-recognized-credentials.